btholt/complete-intro-to-react-v7/lessons/04-core-react-concepts/F-component-composition.md

 export default Pet;
 ```

 Looks much better!
 The links don't go anywhere yet but we'll get there.
 We don't have a good loading experience yet though.
 Right now we just seem unresponsive.
 Using a new tool to React called Suspense we can make the DOM rendering wait until we finish loading our data, show a loader, and then once it finishes we can resume rendering it.

-This is coming soon; for now you would just keep track of a loading Boolean and then conditionally show your component or a loading spinner based on whether it was finished loading or not.
+The previous way you would have done this is just keep track of a boolean loading state as a hook and then conditionally shown UI based about that boolean. _Now_, with suspense, you throw a promise from within that component and React will catch that promise and _suspend_ that rendering and show a fallback while it waits for that rendering to complete.
+We'll see that in a bit.

 > 🏁 [Click here to see the state of the project up until now: 07-component-composition][step]